Home Telephone Location New Telephone Numbers

 Newry, Mourne and Down District Council has an important role to protect consumers against unsafe goods which are manufactured, distributed, supplied or sold in the district.
 An unsafe product is one that poses a risk of injury during normal use, when used in accordance with the manufacturer’s instructions.

-All consumer goods including second hand goods should comply with any relevant legislation or recognised safety standards, however many people are injured each year due to unsafe consumer goods.
+All consumer goods including second hand goods must meet the relevant legislation or recognised safety standards, however many people are injured each year due to unsafe consumer goods.

-• sampling and testing goods to ensure they meet safety standards
+• Sampling and testing goods to make sure they meet safety standards

 What is a Safe Product?